Volume 12, Issue 2 (4-2026) jhehp 2026, 12(2): 150-158 | Back to browse issues page

 Background: The use of cosmetic products in beauty salons leads to the emission of chemical pollutants, exposing staff to volatile organic compounds (VOCs).
 This study examines the VOCs concentration and their influencing factors within Zanjan beauty salons in 2023.

 Methods: This study investigated thirty beauty salons in Zanjan across different seasons.
 VOCs were measured using the PhoCheck Tiger device.
-Subsequently, the collected data were analyzed with SPSS, compared to Iranian and OEHHA occupational limits, and incorporated into assessments of respiratory risk and cancer risk via Monte Carlo simulation.
+Subsequently, the collected data were analyzed with SPSS statistical software version 26 compared to Iranian and OEHHA occupational limits, and incorporated into assessments of respiratory risk and cancer risk via Monte Carlo simulation.

 Results: VOC concentrations were found to be influenced by the type of services provided and the operation of air conditioning systems.
 While the non-carcinogenic risk assessment showed levels within a safe range of risk, the carcinogenic risk of benzene was considered unacceptable.